mkohler/cython_swig/README.rst

 .. class:: handout

-    To use SWIG, you, the programmer, have to create _one_ file, the SWIG interface, or .i file. _This_ is adder.i, the SWIG interface file I created for libadder.
+    To use SWIG, you, the programmer, have to create ONE file, the SWIG interface, or .i file.
+THIS is adder.i, the SWIG interface file I created for libadder.

-    The first line is the name of the extension module we want to build, the third line is the name of the C header file, AND the last line is the contents of the C header file.
+    It contains the name of the extension module we want to build, the name of the C header file, AND the contents of the C header file.

     Now, what do we do with this file?
 Let's look at the SWIG build diagram.